Andrew20663/Boston-Monthly-Robberies-Project/README.md

 The main questions I wanted to address from this data set that would help me forecast were:

-  -Can I create a time series model that could accurately model this behavior?
+  1) Can I create a time series model that could accurately model this behavior?

-  -Can my model forecast a close estimate of the amount of robberies that would occur in the next five months?
+  2) Can my model forecast a close estimate of the amount of robberies that would occur in the next five months?

 Therefore, in order to conduct this model, I implemented the necessary steps to build my time